chrisbroski/utipem/README.md

 ### Engagement

-If a character attempts a skill on a target character that requires conact, both characters become engaged.
+If a character attempts a skill on a target character that requires contact, both characters become engaged.

 #### Disengaging

 If either character attempts a skill that targets a character other than the one they are engaged with, after that skill attempt is completed, the engaged character gets to attempt a skill that targets the character that just broke engagement in addition to the skill allowed on their normal turn.
-They are no longer considered engaged with the original character (and may be enegaged with a new target.)
+They are no longer considered engaged with the original character (and may be engaged with a new target.)

 Some skills grant disengagement.
 When disengaged by a successful skill attempt, no penalty skill is given to the previously engaged character.

-## Basic Skills for a Non-magical Medieval Campaign
+## Basic Skills for a Non-Magical Medieval Campaign

 A fantasy campaign without magic seems a little boring, but it should still be playable.